tamilarasans/infy/README.md

  Controller invokes service to provide customer reward info with total points.
  Service
  1. fetch all txn of the customerId.
- 2. prepare yearmonth and transaction map
+ 2. prepare yearmonth and transaction map.
- 3. Prepare Monthly summary of points by processing Yearmonth map using
+ 3. Prepare Monthly summary of points by processing Yearmonth map.
- 4. Build final customerrewardinfo by using monthly summary and total ponts calculation for each transaction of that month.
+ 4. Build final customerrewardinfo by using monthly summary and total points calculation for each transaction of that month.

 Points calculation logic : A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent between $50 and $100 in each transaction.(e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).